TelluIoT/ThingML/compilers/possible_improvment.md

 ##Network plugins
  * SSL should be used as much as possible for MQTT, Websocket, etc
  * Automatic reconection, and/or connection loss notification should be used by network plugins.
+ * C plugins Websocket and MQTT rely on library which API migh have changed.

 ###MQTT
  * C plugin lacks separated send/receive topics.